Consensys/doc.gnark/docs/Concepts/schemes_curves.md

 description: Proving schemes and curves
 ---

+# Prove schemes and curves

 `gnark` supports two proving schemes [Groth16](https://eprint.iacr.org/2016/260.pdf) and [PlonK](https://eprint.iacr.org/2019/953.pdf).
 These schemes can be instantiated with any of the following four elliptic curves: *BN254*, *BLS12-381*, *BLS12-377* or *BW6-761*.

 An ID is supplied to `gnark` to choose the proving scheme and the instantiating curve.

-## Which proving system should I choose for my application?
+## Choosing a proving system

 !!! info "Quick system guide"